 The simplicity of this dish is that it bakes in one pan and is a great use of any leftover chicken or turkey you may have.
 When coupled with pasta, this classic dish is truly a creamy and comforting dinner solution.
 A great thing about this recipe is that is involves enough ingredients to make two casseroles—one for now and one for later.
-This recipe provides great freezing and baking instructions for prepping your second leftover casserole as well.
+This chicken recipe provides great freezing and baking instructions for prepping your second leftover casserole as well.
 This is the perfect family dinner dish.

 To prepare frozen unbaked casserole: Thaw casserole completely in refrigerator (about 24 hours).
 Preheat oven to 350°.
 Remove foil; reserve foil.
 Remove plastic wrap; discard wrap.
 Cover casserole with reserved foil; bake at 350° for 30 minutes.
 Uncover and bake an additional 1 hour or until golden and bubbly.
 Let stand 15 minutes.

 This recipe was updated for the November, 2012 25th anniversary issue.

 Awesome recipe.
 Easy and very good.
 A rotisserie chicken has just about 4 cups of meat so that's what I used.
 I cut the amount of pasta in half and added about 3 1/2 cups chopped and lightly steamed broccoli, cauliflower and red peppers.
 I also added fresh basil.
 I usually think most recipes don't have enough sauce...this one is perfect.
 Everyone loved it and I will make it again!